 What Is an eBike?

 An electric bike is like a traditional bike, except that it has a battery-powered motor to assist you as you ride.
 Many also come with a digital LCD, mounted on the handlebars, that allows you to track your bike’s battery life, pedal-assist mode, speed, range, and more.
-Most displays also integrate with your smartphone, offering features such as GPS and remote bike unlock.
+Some displays also integrate with your smartphone, offering features such as GPS and remote bike unlock.